Sea & Cake

 Dark Man of My Dreams

 For some strange reason, Scott insists on spelling Mellotron 'Melletron', even though the name's quite clearly screen-printed onto the control panel.
 To compound that particular felony, Scott released an EP at the same time, based around the album's Love Anyway, featuring a track called Careful With That Melletron, Eugene (I hope you all get the reference).
 At least it makes it easy to find on Google, I suppose...
-There's supposed to be 'Melletron' on four tracks here, but I'll be buggered if I can hear anything even remotely 'Tronlike on any of 'em, although I've highlighted 'em anyway.
-I actually rather suspect that a real Mellotron came nowhere near the sessions for this album, but then, why credit it?
-All most peculiar.
-In the sleevenotes, Scott eulogises over a 'Yamaha RD500' that he plays on several tracks.
+There's supposed to be 'Melletron' on four tracks here, with nothing obvious on My Dark Side, Dark Man Of My Dreams or Sunrising, but definite (if quiet) flutes on Open.
+Speaking of gear, in the sleevenotes, Scott eulogises over a 'Yamaha RD500' that he plays on several tracks.
 A 'Net search for this only turned up hits for a motorbike (!), although there is a Roland RD500 digital piano.
-All this leads me to assume that Mike Scott really isn't at all sure what gear he's using, to the point where I'm wondering whether or not to stick this album in the 'Mistaken ID' section.
+All this leads me to assume that Mike Scott really isn't at all sure what gear he's using, although I'll continue to assume that the Mellotron here's real.

 See: Waterboys | Cali